milasterb/leia/README.md

 Seven AI specialists.
 One orchestrator.
 A shared workspace that **you and your AI agent command together** — and a 3D world where you watch it happen.

 Leia is a WebMCP demo built for the [OpenAI WebMCP Challenge](https://openai.com/webmcp-challenge/).
 Open the page as a human and you get a **shared board** (the plan), a chat console, and a particle constellation of seven companions.
-Open it in an agent's browser (ChatGPT's in-app browser, or Chrome with WebMCP enabled) and the same page exposes **ten structured tools** on `navigator.modelContext`.
+Open it in an agent's browser (ChatGPT's in-app browser, or Chrome with WebMCP enabled) and the same page exposes **ten structured tools** through the browser's WebMCP API.

 The core of the demo is the board: **real, editable state that the human and the agent manipulate through the same operations** — add an item, move it todo → doing → done, attach notes.
 No model call happens on a board mutation; it is plain state the page owns, and every change renders live in the human's UI and in the 3D scene.
 On top of that sits the team: `delegate_board_item` sends a board item through Leia's routing to a specialist companion, and the outcome lands back **on the item itself** — plan and execution stay one thing.